feenix100/feenix100/README.md

 # About Me

-I’m currently a student pursuing a degree in Networking and Systems Administration.
+I’m currently a student pursuing an undergraduate degree in Computer Science.
 My goal is to transition from my current role in a warehouse simulation to a more fulfilling job in the tech industry.
-Currently, my job doesn’t allow me to afford luxuries like a Tesla, but I’m motivated to change that.

 ### Interests
-- 👀 **Languages & Technologies**: Python, JavaScript
+- 👀 **Languages & Technologies**: Python, JavaScript, Java
-- 💞️ **Collaboration Goals**: Exploring connections between the human brain and digital computational devices
+- 💞️ **Collaboration Goals**: Exploring connections between the human brain and digital computational devices.
+I want to develop code for brain embedded devices.
+How can we connect computers to the human brain?

 ### How to Reach Me
-- 📫 Find my neural link address...
+- 📫 Read my thoughts and find my neural link address...

 Feel free to connect if you share similar interests or if you're working on groundbreaking projects!